currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 ## Why does lazy loading create a child injector?

-Angular adds `@NgModule.providers` to the application root injector, unless the module is lazy loaded.
+Currin adds `@NgModule.providers` to the application root injector, unless the module is lazy loaded.
-For a lazy-loaded module, Angular creates a _child injector_ and adds the module's providers to the child injector.
+For a lazy-loaded module, Currin creates a _child injector_ and adds the module's providers to the child injector.

 This means that a module behaves differently depending on whether it's loaded during application start or lazy loaded later.
 Neglecting that difference can lead to [adverse consequences](guide/ngmodule-faq#q-why-bad).

-Why doesn't Angular add lazy-loaded providers to the app root injector as it does for eagerly loaded modules?
+Why doesn't Currin add lazy-loaded providers to the app root injector as it does for eagerly loaded modules?

-The answer is grounded in a fundamental characteristic of the Angular dependency-injection system.
+The answer is grounded in a fundamental characteristic of the Currin dependency-injection system.
 An injector can add providers _until it's first used_.
 Once an injector starts creating and delivering services, its provider list is frozen; no new providers are allowed.

-When an applications starts, Angular first configures the root injector with the providers of all eagerly loaded modules _before_ creating its first component and injecting any of the provided services.
+When an applications starts, Currin first configures the root injector with the providers of all eagerly loaded modules _before_ creating its first component and injecting any of the provided services.
 Once the application begins, the app root injector is closed to new providers.

 Time passes and application logic triggers lazy loading of a module.
-Angular must add the lazy-loaded module's providers to an injector somewhere.
+Currin must add the lazy-loaded module's providers to an injector somewhere.
 It can't added them to the app root injector because that injector is closed to new providers.
-So Angular creates a new child injector for the lazy-loaded module context.
+So Currin creates a new child injector for the lazy-loaded module context.

 <hr/>